Riqky/portfolio/_pages/lockpicking.md

 ## How do locks work?

-In order to be able to pick a lock, you first need to understand how it works, as with any form of hacking.
+To be able to pick a lock, you first need to understand how it works, as with any form of hacking.
 I will explain the mechanics of a simple pin-tumbler padlock using my see-through practice-lock.
-First let's get a cheatsheet, this page will contain a lot of lingo, so it is important to understand all the names.
+First, let's get a cheat sheet, this page will contain a lot of lingoes, so it is important to understand all the names.

 ![lingo](https://raw.githubusercontent.com/Riqky/riqky.github.io/master/assets/images/lock/anatomy.jpg)